hetashridk/SmartEnagageAI/readme.md

 ## 🚀 Future Enhancements

-- **API Integration**: Complete backend API integration with the React frontend.
+- **Data Integration**: Complete real-time data ingestion on dynamic user inputs.
-- **Chatbot Improvements**: Enhance the chatbot's capabilities for more dynamic and intelligent interactions.
+- **Chatbot Improvements**: Enhance the chatbot's capabilities for more dynamic and memory driven interactions.
-- **Expanded Visualizations**: Add support for additional graph types, such as pie charts and heatmaps.
+- **Expanded Visualizations**: Add support for additional graph types and chatbot for gathering further knowledge about the trends

 ---